HanumantPatil/PeoplePickerV1/README.md

 # PeoplePickerV1
-A PCF component for "**Multi**" or "**single**" select people picker.
+A PCF component for _"**Multi**" or "**single**"_ select people picker.

 This solution gives the ability to select Single User or Multiple users from the people picker.
-It works on the User(systemuser) table or AAD User(aaduser) table  of the dataverse.
+It works on the _**User(systemuser)**_ table or _**AAD User(aaduser)**_ table  of the dataverse.

 Since multiselect peoplepicker is not there yet, this can be used as an alternate.
 It is build on top of Multiline text field.
-Moereover we have some filtering issue whlie using lookup column with AAD user table we cab user this control as solution
+Moereover we have some filtering issue whlie using lookup column with AAD user table, we will use this control as solution.

 # Control Features:
-  •	We can user this control as "Sigle user select".
+_ ** •	We can user this control as "Sigle user select".

   •	We can user this control as "Multi user select".

-  •	This control will access users from "AAD User" Table ot "User" table.
+  •	This control will access users from "AAD User" Table ot "User" table. **_

 # Dependencies: